 Due to permittees represents amounts that the Organization expects to refund to its customers, in accordance with the terms and conditions of the film permits, when the actual amount that the Organization is billed by the permitting authorities for fees related to an individual permit is less than the amount estimated by the permitting authorities at the time the permit is issued.
 Following the completion of the permit activity, the permitting authorities bill the Organization for the actual service fees related to each permit.
 The amount the Organization actually pays the permitting authorities in connection with an individual permit may be less or more than the estimated amount collected from the customer.
 When the Organization charges its customers more than what it finally pays the permitting authorities, the Organization will refund the difference to the permittee in accordance with the terms and conditions of the film permit.
 Excess estimated service fees are recognized as permit operations revenue in the period following lapse of the refund request requirement, which is 90 days after the end of filming.
+If the excess estimated service fee is less than \$100, revenue is recognized in the period permitting authorities bill the Organization for the actual charges.

-During the year ended June 30, 2016, the Organization recognized \$1,747,421, for unrequested refunds, which is included in permit operations in the accompanying statements of activities.
-Unrequested refunds represented 18,866 permit line item charges with an average unclaimed refund amount of \$92.62 for the year ended June 30, 2016.
+During the year ended June 30, 2018, the Organization recognized \$760,251, for unrequested refunds, which is included in permit operations in the accompanying statements of activities.
+Unrequested refunds represented 3,358 permits with an average unclaimed refund amount of \$226.40 for the year ended June 30, 2018.